g-duan/duan-academic/content/event/2021aogs/index.md

 ---
-title: Talk at AOGS2021, Singapore (Online)
+title: Talk at AOGS2021, Singapore (Online) - The Pandemic Has Changed the Way We Meet

 event: The Pandemic has changed the way we meet
 event_url: https://example.org